 The witnesses documented evidence of thousands of deaths including reptiles, amphibians, mammals, and fish, the latter of which occurred in multiple massive die-offs in the store, and some had been ignored for so long that their bodies were rotting.
 Brian Kubic stated that it was “too late” for many ailing reptiles and threw them into the freezer while still alive, where they suffered and died slowly and in agony.

 Animals were routinely denied water.
 Many animals rushed to drink or soak themselves when water was provided for up to an hour.

 You Can Help!Please act now to help ensure that no more animals suffer at the Kubics’ hands.

-On October 2, 2014, PETA met with and submitted detailed eyewitness statements, video and photographic evidence, and veterinary reports to the Colorado Department of Agriculture, which licenses Jurassic Pets and at least two of the Kubics’ other operations under the Pet Animal Care and Facilities Act (PACFA).
+PETA submitted court records of the Kubics’ convictions, detailed eyewitness statements, and video and photographic evidence to the U.S. Department of Agriculture, which licenses the Kubics’ operations under the Animal Welfare Act (AWA).

-Please urge officials to ensure a permanent end to this systemic cruelty by revoking the Kubics’ PACFA licenses.
+Please urge officials to ensure a permanent end to this systemic cruelty by terminating the Kubics’ AWA license(s).